leq382121/SpoTube/README.md

 # SpoTube

-Simply - a Spotify playlist downloader
+TL;DR - a Spotify playlist downloader

-Deeper - An puppeteer headles browser based spotify playlist data picker/cravler to feed youtube API in order to find best quality videos, download them and save to the computer, after that, convert everything to mp3 using ffmpeg binary.
+An puppeteer headles browser based spotify playlist data picker/cravler to feed youtube API in order to find best quality videos, download them and save to the computer, after that, convert everything to mp3 using ffmpeg binary.

 # Requirements